rodrigoibarra/dotfiles/README.md

-# BRWR
+# DRIPR

-.Brwr is the recipe for my MacOS environment, what I mean by that is, I can take a new Mac computer, run brew.sh and it will install most of the stuff I need, like npm and git and node, along with a bunch of apps that I use daily.
+.Dripr is the recipe for my MacOS environment, what I mean by that is, I can take a new Mac computer, run brew.sh and it will install most of the stuff I need, like npm and git and node, along with a bunch of apps that I use daily.
 After the brew is done, It will link all my .dotfiles to the new instances so I’ll have all my personal configuratións with minimal effort.

 ## What's in this?